How to Combat Imposter Syndrome and Self-Doubt

 4. Stay curious

-Everyone, regardless of age, should forever strive to be a student, in that we are forever students of life and there is always something to learn.
+Everyone should forever strive to be a student – we are forever students of life and there’s always something to learn.

 Accept that we are all a work in progress, and that learning makes us stronger.
 For example, yoga practitioners will always refer to a ‘yoga practice’ – that is, they are always practising, learning about each pose, about aspects of meditation and about the body.